Sweeping Arrangements of Non-Piercing Curves in Plane: Minimal Digons and Triangles

-{\em Case 1 :} $\delta=\gamma$.
-The modified $\alpha$ and $\gamma$ intersect at a new point $v$ instead of at $w$ (see Figure \ref{fig:mintrianglebypass2}).
-Since $\alpha$ and $\gamma$ don't intersect at any point between $v$ and $w$ on the boundary of $T$, their reverse cyclic sequences remain the same and therefore they remain non-piercing.
+{\em Case 1. $\delta=\zeta$:} $\zeta$ and the modified $\alpha$ intersect at a new point $v$ instead of at $w$.
+Since $\alpha$ and $\zeta$ don't intersect at any point between $v$ and $w$ on the boundary of $T$, their reverse-cyclic sequences remain the same, and hence they remain non-piercing.

 {\em Case 2:} $\delta = \beta$.
 The modified $\alpha$ and modified $\beta$ intersect at $u'$ instead of $u$.
-Since $\alpha$ and $\beta$ did not have any intersections other than $u$ on the boundary of $T$, this does not change their reverse cyclic sequences.
+Since $\alpha$ and $\beta$ did not have any intersections other than $u$ on the boundary of $T$, this does not change their reverse-cyclic sequences.
 Thus, they remain non-piercing.

-{\em Case 3:} $\delta \in \Gamma \setminus \{\alpha, \beta, \gamma\}$.
+{\em Case 3:} $\delta \in \Gamma \,\setminus\, \{\alpha, \beta, \zeta\}$.
 If $\delta$ does not intersect $T$, the intersection points between $\alpha$ and $\delta$ does not change and therefore they remain non-piercing.
 Let us suppose therefore that $\delta$ intersects $T$.
 Its intersection with $T$ then consists of a disjoint non-intersecting set of arcs with one end-point each on the two sides of $T$ defined by $\alpha$ and $\beta$.
 Bypassing $T$ moves the intersection between $\delta$ and $\alpha$ from one end-point to the other on each of the arcs.
-However since the arcs are non-intersecting, this does not affect their reverse cyclic sequences.
-They thus remain non-piercing. \end{proof}
+However since the arcs are non-intersecting, this does not affect their reverse-cyclic sequences.
+Thus, they remain non-piercing.

-\begin{corollary} Let $T$ be a minimal triangle in an arrangement $\Gamma$ of 2-intersecting curves defined by $\alpha, \beta$ and $\gamma$.
-Then, bypassing $T$ yields a 2-intersecting arrangement. \end{corollary}